 Senator: Nebraska voting equipment needs to be replaced

-A state senator is urging lawmakers to look seriously at replacing Nebraska's election equipment, which could cost the state between $20 million and $30 million.
+Lawmakers need to look seriously at replacing Nebraska's election equipment even though it could cost the state $20 million to $30 million, a leading senator said Wednesday.

 Start the conversation, or Read more at The Hastings Tribune.